skypher/disclosure/README.md

 Crop circles:

+* Continue to appear with regularity around the world.
+See http://cropcircleconnector.com/2019/2019.html.
 * Are a form of testable visual communication.
 Pictures are great for distribution and analysis.
 Communication through our other senses would be temporary, more subjective, startling, confusing, or hold little useful information.
 * Are accessible.
 In comparison, alien radio signals would be received by a select few and could be more readily suppressed or manipulated.
 * Appear most often in crop fields.
 Crop fields exist throughout the world.
 They maintain structure over time.
 We can look for hoaxes.
 Desert sand, clouds, etc. are more ephemeral.